matm/jQuery-File-Upload-Wiki/Options.md

 ### multiFileRequest
 If set to *true*, uploads multiple selected files with one request instead of using one request per file.
-If multiple files are selected and this option is *true*, the *index* parameter used for the callBacks is *undefined*.
+If this option is *true*, the *index* parameter used for the callBacks is *undefined* for browsers which support multiple file selection.
 **Note:** Uploading multiple files with one request requires the multipart option to be set to *true*.

 * Type: *boolean*